Abul Khair Litu: Bangladeshi theatre and publishing

 Litu also gives greater exposure to traditional culture through his lifestyle glossies, Charbela Chardik and ICE Today, and ICE Business Times, a Bangladeshi business magazine.

-TOTAL SPORTS and KHELADHULA – Two sports magazine, one in English and other in Bengali.
-Both were supposed to be periodic.
-And He started initiated funding this project through his other respected concern ICE MEDIA.
-Besides the print publications, he had the vision to launch two very dynamic only-sports-based website.
-Unfortunately, after two attempts, one in 2011 and other in 2017, the project was discontinued.
-He was criticised for the way the project was shut down in June 2017.
-The entire management was shut down without any prior notice.
-Journalists from other reputed media joined there with their own plans and visions.
-But they were suddenly jobless out of the blues.
-This incident put a dent to his reputation in and out of the industry he belongs.
+Total Sports and Kheladhula were sports magazines launched in English and Bengali, respectively.
+Both were intended as periodic publications and were funded through ICE Media.
+The project also included plans for two sports-focused websites.
+Attempts to establish the publications and related digital platforms were made in 2011 and again in 2017, but the project was eventually discontinued.
+The closure in June 2017 drew criticism after operations were reportedly shut down without prior notice to staff and management.
+Journalists from several other media organizations joined the project with plans for its development.
+Following its closure, staff members reportedly lost their positions unexpectedly.
+The incident drew criticism within the media industry and affected perceptions of the project's management.

 Partnership with Skira Publications

 In 2011, Litu announced that he had entered into a partnership with Skira, an Italian publishing house, to bring out a special series of 40 volumes showcasing Bangladeshi art.
 The first four volumes are scheduled to be released by April 2012 and are monographs of photographer Shahidul Alam, painters Kazi Ghivasuddin, Safiuddin Ahmed and Zainul Abedin.